rodfarah/gntech/README.md

 2. Changes are automatically reflected due to volume mounting
 3. For dependency changes, rebuild the container with `make build`
 4. Access the admin interface at http://localhost:8000/admin/
-5. Access the API at http://localhost:8000/api/
-6. View API documentation at http://localhost:8000/api/docs/
+5. View API documentation at http://localhost:8000/api/docs/

 ## MIT License